Markjmjr/DuffedUIv9/README.md

 After Shadowlands is released, this repository will be converted to the live version.

 ## Open Issues
-- Setup not working
-- Backdrops not available
 - Actionbars not working
 - GetCurrency() not working
 - Skinning for frames currently not available